Senior Medicare Patrol Projects

 - Up to $95,000 per budget period for Guam and the U.S. Virgin Islands

-- Additional funding will be allocated to successful applicants based on the total Medicare beneficiary population in each state/territory and the population of rural Medicare beneficiaries in each state/territory, which is listed on page 11 of the application instructions.
+- Additional funding will be allocated to successful applicants based on the total Medicare beneficiary population in each state/territory; the population of rural Medicare beneficiaries in each state/territory; and the population of Medicare beneficiaries with limited income in each state/territory, which is listed on page 3 of the application instructions.